boltomli/Data-for-CustomVoice.AI/code/batch-maker/README.md

 Refactor files to submit to address a few limitations.

 * Script ID must be digits.
-* Script ID and wave file name must match.
+* ID and wave file name must match.
+* ID must be unique.
 * Wave zip should be smaller than 200MB.

 ## Usage